-Project Love® Remember the Children Foundation is a character-building education and training organization.
-Through workshops, community events, leadership training and media programs, Project Love-Purple America empowers teens and adults to create a culture of kindness, caring and respect by putting their values-in-action wherever they go.
+Values-in-Action Foundation is a character-building education and training organization.
+Through Project Love workshops, community events, leadership training and media programs, Values-in-Action empowers teens and adults to build communities of kindness, caring and respect by putting their values-in-action wherever they go.

 Thank you to all those who supported our 19th Annual Rescuer of Humanity Awards Dinner on Tuesday, December 10, 2013.
-We were honored to recognize such wonderful individuals as Rick Chiricosta, Steve Gleason, Dr. Raymond Onders, David Quolke and the Bachman Family.
+We were honored to recognize such wonderful individuals as Rick Chiricosta, Steve Gleason, Dr. Raymond Onders, David Quolke and other deserving honorees.

 NFL Star Steve Gleason & Dr. Raymond Onders accepted the 2013 Rescuer of Humanity Award for their commitment to helping people with ALS live productive, inspired lives by providing access to life-affirming events and assistive technology until a cure is found.
 Steve played for The New Orleans Saints from 2000-2008.
 In 2011, Steve was diagnosed with Amyotrophic Lateral Sclerosis (ALS), considered a terminal neuro-muscular disease.
 Steve, with the help and guidance of Dr. Onders, is determined to inspire others by continuing to pursue life adventures despite his diagnosis, and has challenged the worlds of technology and science to identify their most promising developments toward new treatments and a cure.